-- (3) This Procedure applies to all potential breaches of the Code.
-It applies to all staff, Higher Degree by Research (HDR) candidates, academics and other members of the University community involved in academic research. - (4) This Procedure does not apply to Honours students or students undertaking coursework units at the University. - (5) This Procedure does not apply to complaints of general misconduct made against researchers, which are governed by the Staff Code of Conduct for employees of the University or the Student Code of Conduct for students, including HDR candidates.
+(4) This procedure applies to all potential breaches of the Code.
+It applies to:

+- a. all staff; - b.
+Higher Degree by Research (HDR) candidates; - c. students completing a thesis or dissertation as part of a higher education coursework course; - d. academics; and - e. other members of the University community involved in academic research.

+(5) This procedure does not apply to students undertaking coursework units at the University.
+Allegations of academic misconduct for coursework students are managed under the Student Academic Integrity Policy.

+(6) This procedure does not apply to complaints of general misconduct made against researchers, which are governed by the Code of Conduct - Employees for staff members of the University or the Code of Conduct - Students for students, including HDR candidates.
 Matters of misconduct such as fraud or corruption are governed by the Whistleblower Reporting (Improper Conduct) Procedure.